- Campus Map

 Rose-Hulman is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to the academic programs and activities of Rose-Hulman.

 All accommodations are made on a case-by-case basis.
 A student requesting any accommodation should first contact the Director of Accessibility Services who coordinates services for students with disabilities.
 The director reviews documentation provided by the student and, in consultation with the student, determines which accommodations are appropriate to the student’s particular needs and academic programs.

 Pursuant to the ADA, Rose-Hulman will provide reasonable accommodation(s) to all qualified employees with known disabilities, where their disability affects the performance of their essential job functions, except where doing so would be unduly disruptive or would result in undue hardship.

-An employee with a disability is responsible for requesting an accommodation in writing to Director of Disability Services and provide appropriate documentation.
-The Director of Disability Services will work with the employee’s supervisor to identify which essential functions of the position are affected by the employee’s disability and what reasonable accommodations could enable the employee to perform those duties.
+An employee with a disability is responsible for requesting an accommodation in writing to Director of Accessibility Services and provide appropriate documentation.
+The Director of Accessibility Services will work with the employee’s supervisor to identify which essential functions of the position are affected by the employee’s disability and what reasonable accommodations could enable the employee to perform those duties.